 Let’s talk Research.

-Whether it’s Disney World or Visit Tampa Bay, our researchers and experts are in the field trying to solve problems in the industry through a number of outlets.
-Below, please explore some of our most recent research projects and take a look to see EFTI’s hand in Florida Tourism.
+Our researchers are working to answer questions in the industry through a number of outlets.
+Below, please explore some of our recent research projects.

 2017/2018 were marked with some of the most devastating and costly natural disasters in history.
 As a response to these impacts, the Tourism Crisis Management Initiative continues to investigate management strategies which will aid the industry before, during and after unexpected crisis events.
 One area which has received global attention is climate change.
 Northern climates, in particular, have seen more drastic temperatures which affect visitors to their destinations.